 Students must file for financial aid annually and meet all stated deadlines in order to be given full consideration for financial aid.
-Returning students must file the Free Application for Federal Student Aid (FAFSA) and submit verification materials and copies of student and parent tax returns preferably between January 1 and April 15 of each year.
-Entering students must file the FAFSA and submit copies of tax returns and required verification materials, preferably between January 1 and March 15.
+Returning undergraduate students must file the Free Application for Federal Student Aid (FAFSA) and submit required verification materials preferably between January 1 and April 15 of each year.
+Entering undergraduate students must file the FAFSA and submit required verification materials, preferably between January 1 and March 15.
 Submission of these materials serves as an application for federal, state and Muskingum College need-based financial assistance.